Locations:

 How are the results of a nuchal translucency test calculated?

 The results of your NT scan aren’t usually calculated alone.
-Your healthcare provider will typically combine findings from all of your first trimester screenings to calculate your baby’s overall risk of a congenital condition.
+Your healthcare provider will typically combine findings from all of your first trimester screenings to calculate the fetus's overall risk of a congenital condition.
 In most cases, you’ll be offered a blood test along with the NT scan to improve the accuracy of the screening.
-Your age and your baby’s nasal bone can also be factors if blood tests aren’t done.
+Your age and the fetus's nasal bone can also be factors if blood tests aren’t done.

 Your healthcare provider will share your results from the NT scan with the first-trimester or sequential screening as a mathematical risk.
-A normal amount of fluid means your baby’s chances of a congenital condition are lower.
+A normal amount of fluid means the chances of a congenital condition are lower.
 An increased amount of fluid means there’s a higher chance that a congenital or genetic condition is present.
 For example, your result may indicate a 1 in 300 chance.
-This means that for every 300 babies with the fluid measurement your baby had, only one of them had a congenital condition.
+This means that for every 300 fetuses with the fluid measurement, only one of them had a congenital condition.

 It’s important to note that your healthcare provider won’t diagnose a condition based on the NT scan.
 NT scans are screenings and are only done to determine the likelihood of having a condition.
 If the NT is increased, your doctor or genetic counselor will discuss additional testing options, including chorionic villus sampling (CVS).
 Many times, an increased NT isn’t related to a chromosomal or genetic condition, so additional testing is always recommended.